Axelgustavschnurer/Aterbrukskartan/README.md

 DATABASE_URL = "sqlserver://<url>:<port>;database=<database>;user=<user>;pwd=<password>;<optional arguments>"

 SHADOW_DATABASE_URL="sqlserver://localhost:1433;database=shadow;trustServerCertificate=true;integratedSecurity=true"

+IRON_SESSION_PASSWORD = "<password>"
 ```

 The current database url is already set up in a .env file among the secure files on azure, so if you change database you need to update the file there as well.
+The shadow database url is only used when changing the database schema, and is not necessary for running the project and can thus just be set to localhost.
+The iron session password can be set to anything *at least 32 characters long*, but should be kept secret.
+It is used to encrypt session cookies.
+The current password is already set up in the .env file among the secure files on azure, so if you wish to change it you need to update the file there as well, and not forget to still include the database url in the new file.

+**To summarize, don't touch the secure file called .env on azure unless you know what you're doing.
+You *need* to include both a valid database url and an iron session password if you do change it.**
+Since you can't read or edit the secure file on azure, make sure to be careful if you update it, as the previous version will be overwritten and lost.

 If you don't know the database url, try asking a project admin.
 If they don't know or can't be reached, you could try contacting leon.loov@outlook.com.
 If you still can't get the database url, you could theoretically get the deployment pipeline to print it out, but that's extremely bad practice and absolutely not recommended.
 - Do note that the database url is a secret and should not be shared with anyone.
   - Making the pipeline print it out is a very bad idea because it will be visible to others in the logs.
 - If you still want to do it, you should google how to print environment variables in Azure Pipelines.
 It's not hard, but it's not something I'm going to write here.